×

 Tax Time - What to think about

-By David Shaw, CEO & Founder of WSC Group | Created on July 23, 2022
+By David Shaw, Founder & Executive Chair of WSC Group | Created on July 23, 2022

 As we enter a new tax season, I thought I would give you an update of changes in tax law and some areas to look out for when preparing your tax return.